pysnippet/fastapi-oauth2/README.md

 FastAPI OAuth2 is a middleware-based social authentication mechanism supporting several auth providers.
 It depends on the [social-core](https://github.com/python-social-auth/social-core) authentication backends.

-## Features to be implemented

-- Use multiple OAuth2 providers at the same time
-    * There need to be provided a way to configure the OAuth2 for multiple providers
-- Customizable OAuth2 routes

 ## Installation

 ```shell